roadrunner-server/docs/php/debugging.md

 {% endcode %}

-Important: make sure to change the `XDEBUG_VERSION` to the version you want to use, see xdebug.org, and note that the example container is run as the `app` user.
+Important: Make sure to change `XDEBUG_VERSION` to the version you want to use (see xdebug.org).
+Note that the example container runs as the `app` user.

-Next create a `xdebug.ini` file in your project root or copy the following content:
+Next, create an `xdebug.ini` file in your project root or copy the following content:

 {% code title="xdebug.ini" %}